skytreader/vague-rants/docs/1-ansible-basics.markdown

                           further limit selected hosts to an additional pattern
 ```

+### Exercise

-**Exercise:** Make the playbook you created for Exercise 4 above fail at some
+Make the playbook you created for Exercise 4 above fail at some point and try to
-point and try to rerun it without having to go through all the preceeding steps.
+rerun it without having to go through all the preceeding steps.

 ## Style guidelines: Looping